O957/paleo-labels/CONTRIBUTING.md

 Secondarily, aim to follow these guidelines[^guidelines], as outlined by the author:

 - **Use Evidence**: Please attempt to back suggestions, contributions, code changes, and feature requests with evidence, such as relevant documentation, benchmarks, research papers, or conversations, among other things.
-- **Transparency**: Please attempt to maintain transparency in discussions by clearly state your motivations, assumptions, and any limitations in your contributions or suggestions.
-Be explicit about areas where you are uncertain or where your evidence is incomplete, specifying the degree of uncertainty where possible.
+- **Transparency**: Please attempt to maintain transparency in discussions by clearly stating your motivations and assumptions, along with any limitations in your contributions or suggestions.
+Be explicit about areas where you are uncertain or where you lack evidence, specifying the degree of uncertainty where possible.
 - **Adherence To Standards**: Please attempt to follow existing standards or best practices relevant to the project, tools, or procedures to ensure consistency and readability.
 - **Prioritize Impact**: Please attempt to consider how your contributions affect the project's broader goals, integration with other tools or workflows, and long-term implications.
 Focus on improving the project's quality, usability, and performance.
 Reflect on its role within the context of civilization and strive to minimize harm or wasted effort.
 - **Maintain Integrity**: Do not intentionally misrepresent data, results, or contributions.
 Please always strive for epistemic rigor, accuracy, and honesty.